 As I mentioned in an earlier post on the myths about cloud data backups, it’s not just about access to the backups or making copies of your data, it’s also important to have control over the data being backed up and which pieces of data you are able to restore.
 This is particularly important for users of cloud accounting software.
 The data we are managing is incredibly sensitive, and lack of urgency towards data security can have devastating results.
 Following the 3-2-1 backup plan ensures that your client data is completely secure, and the process can be presented to your clients, showcasing your expertise in cloud accounting and data security.

-My 3-2-1 backup plan includes Rewind as it allows me to have complete control and insight over my backup PLUS the ability to selectively restore data when needed.
-I recently made a drastic change to a client’s chart of accounts and would not have been comfortable making this change without Rewind in place.
+My 3-2-1 backup plan includes Rewind, as it allows me to have complete control and insight over my backup PLUS the ability to selectively restore data when needed.
+I recently made a drastic change to a client’s chart of accounts and would not have been comfortable making this change without Rewind in place, capturing backups as I worked.

 In my opinion, a backup should not only be offered to Advanced users of QuickBooks Online.
 All businesses are vulnerable when it comes to data security, and it should be easy for owners of every type to have the peace of mind they deserve.
 That’s why I highly recommend Rewind’s automated backups; they offer full user control at an affordable price.